euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 In context of a mark-and-sweep based garbage collection in a future CPython the JyNI GC-approach could be potentially adopted to support legacy extensions and provide a smooth migration path.

 .. - follow-up paper of [JyNI_ESCP13]_
-   - issues stated by PyMetabiosis
+   - issues stated by PyMBbiosis
    - CPython attempts to remove GIL in future
    - platforms
-   - related work: PyMetabiosis, Jep, JPy, IronClad
+   - related work: PyMBbiosis, Jep, JPy, IronClad

 Implementation